BenoitGielly/pyfrost/README.md

 `PyFrost` requires Autodesk Maya >= 2018 and the latest version of [Bifrost](https://makeanything.autodesk.com/bifrost), currently [2.2.0.1](https://help.autodesk.com/view/BIFROST/ENU/?guid=Bifrost_ReleaseNotes_release_notes_release_notes_2_2_0_0_html)

 You can find a module file available in `pyfrost\src\module\modules\` which you can add to the `MAYA_MODULE_PATH` environment variable.
-It'll allow Maya to pick up the whole repo automatically for you on startup.
+It'll allow Maya to pick up the whole repository automatically for you on startup.

 You can always run `sys.path.append()` on the python source folder `pyfrost\src`.